 Lund, 13-14 November 2017

-1. There is a clear relationship between corruption and the enjoyment of human rights and efforts to protect human rights and fight corruption must become more systematic.
+- There is a clear relationship between corruption and enjoyment of human rights and efforts to protect human rights and fight corruption must become more systematic.

-3. Corruption is not a victimless crime and a Human Rights Based Approach (HRBA) can be a valuable tool in the fight against corruption, as it is victim-centered and empowering in the fight against corruption.
-It can contribute to creating a bottom up approach to the fight against corruption while increasing the stigmatization of being corrupt.
+- Corruption is not a victim less crime and a Human Rights Based Approach (HRBA) can be a valuable tool in the fight against corruption, as it is victim-centered and empowering in the fight against corruption.
+It can contribute to create a bottom up approach to the fight against corruption as well as increase the stigmatization of being corrupt.

-5. More data and analytical work is needed to measure the effect of corruption on human rights and to ensure a deeper understanding of the interconnectedness and interrelationship between human rights violations and human rights.
+- More data and analytical work is needed to measure the effect of corruption on human rights and ensure a deeper understanding of the interconnectedness and interrelationship between human rights violations and corruption.

-6. More data and evidence is needed on how various anti-corruption efforts around the world are contributing to promoting or hindering human rights.
+- More data and evidence on how various anti-corruption efforts around the world are contributing to promoting or hindering human rights.

-7. More research needs to be undertaken to better understand the impact high human rights awareness has in combatting corruption.
-This includes what the increased stigmatization of the act of corruption can contribute.
+- More research need to be undertaken to understand better the impact of a high human rights awareness in combatting corruption including what an increased stigmatization of act of corruption can contribute.

-9. Research projects should be developed on how corruption is addressed in the case law of the European Court of Human Rights and how human rights is being addressed in corruption cases by various national and regional court systems.
+- Research projects should be developed on how corruption is addressed in the case law of the European Court of Human Rights and how human rights is being addressed in corruption cases in different national and regional court systems.

-11. Education is an important tool in the fight against corruption and it should be explored how anti-corruption education can be strengthened and integrated into other disciplines, including human rights education.
-It is important to identify the shared principles between anti-corruption and human rights, such as non-discrimination, participation, transparency and accountability, for example, to guide educational strategies.
+- Education is an important tool in the fight against corruption and it should be explored how anti-corruption education can be strengthened and integrated into other disciplines, including human rights education.
+It is important to identify the shared principles between anti-corruption and human rights, such as no-discrimination, participation, transparency and accountability, e.g. to guide educational strategies.

-12. Inspired by the UNODC mapping of the global prevalence of education in anti-corruption, a similar mapping was suggested for human rights education in order to get an overview of the potential in a stronger interaction between the two areas and where synergies could be developed.
+- Inspired by the UNODC mapping of the global prevalence of education in anti-corruption a similar mapping was suggested for human rights education in order to get an overview of the potential in a stronger interaction between the two areas and where synergies could be developed.

 LEGAL AND POLICY

-16. It was acknowledged that International Standards such as ISOs and business compliance codes can be an important tool in the fight against corruption and protection of human rights by facilitating the establishment of effective routines contributing to the fight against corruption and prevention of human rights abuses.
+- It was acknowledged that International Standards such as ISOs and business compliance codes can be an important tool in the fight against corruption and protection of human rights, by facilitating the establishment of effective routines contributing to the fight against corruption and prevention of human rights abuses.

 MANAGERIAL AND OTHER TOOLS

-23. Technology can be an important tool to fight corruption and promote/protect human rights.
-Different innovative technological solutions should be further explored.
+- Technology can be an important tool to fight corruption and promote/protect human rights.
+Different innovate technological solutions should be further explored

-26. RWI will produce a full report from the roundtable.
+- RWI will elaborate a full report from the round table.

-27. RWI committed itself to organize a follow-up meeting to the Roundtable in the fall of 2018 to take stock of where we are going.
+- RWI committed itself to organise a follow meeting to the Round Table in the fall of 2018 to take stock of where we are going.

-28. RWI will convey the findings of the roundtable to the International Anti-Corruption Conference to be held in Copenhagen 22-24 October 2018.
+- RWI will convey the findings of the roundtable to the International Anti-Corruption Conference, to be held in Copenhagen 22-24 October 2018.